 Second, the state can prohibit state, county and municipal legislative districts from using prison populations as padding.
 The populations counted in correctional facilities should be declared as living as "addresses unknown" and only counted at-large rather than in any specific geography in the data used for redistricting, except where home address data exists and a state agency can adjust the Census Bureau's redistricting data to reflect those people being counted at home.
-This solution would immediately eliminate the majority of the electoral harm caused by prison-based gerrymandering and would, by the next Census, provide a complete solution that counted everyone in the correct location.
+This solution would immediately eliminate the majority of the electoral harm caused by prison gerrymandering and would, by the next Census, provide a complete solution that counted everyone in the correct location.

-(Prison-based gerrymandering is the result of two related, but distinct, problems that require two separate solutions.
+(Prison gerrymandering is the result of two related, but distinct, problems that require two separate solutions.
 First, the Census Bureau counts incarcerated people as residents of the wrong location (at the prison).
 Second, the Census Bureau fails to count incarcerated people as residents of the correct location (at their homes).
-Because the nation's 1.4 million state and federal prisoners are credited to just 1,000 prison locations, the first problem creates the bulk of the prison-based gerrymandering's vote dilution.
+Because the nation's 1.4 million state and federal prisoners are credited to just 1,000 prison locations, the first problem creates the bulk of the prison gerrymandering's representational dilution.
 Interim solutions that avoid counting incarcerated people in the wrong place in the redistricting data, have been endorsed by the NAACP and the National Research Council of the National Academies.
 The editorial board of the New York Times and other groups have also endorsed this sensible interim solution.)

 Our legislation page has links to model legislation, pending bills and past legislative efforts.
 And the report, Implementing Reform: How Maryland & New York Ended Prison Gerrymandering provides a detailed account of how such laws are actually implemented.